Evin Prison: 2000s

-Iranian-American television and music producer and owner of Tapesh Television based in Los Angeles, Masoud Jamali, was imprisoned in Evin in 2012 for one year, charged with propaganda against Iran, and forbidden to leave Iran for three years.
-He was held in Section 209 of the prison for five months and was in 350 prison for seven months.
+Masoud Jamali, an Iranian-American television and music producer and owner of Tapesh Television based in Los Angeles, was imprisoned in Evin in 2012 for one year, charged with propaganda against Iran, and forbidden to leave Iran for three years.

-The prison also held members of religious minorities, including members of the Baháʼí Faith — on 14 May 2008, members of an informal body that oversaw the needs of the Baháʼí community in Iran were arrested and taken to Evin.
+The prison also held members of religious minorities, including members of the Baháʼí Faith; on 14 May 2008, members of an informal body that oversaw the needs of the Baháʼí community in Iran were arrested and taken to Evin.
 They were held in Section 209 of the prison which is run by the government's Ministry of Intelligence.
-On 11 August 2010, it became known that the court sentence was 20 years imprisonment for each of the seven prisoners which was later reduced to ten years.
+On 11 August 2010, it became known that the court sentence was 20 years imprisonment for each of the seven prisoners, later reduced to ten years.
 After the sentence, they were transferred to Gohardasht Prison.

-According to Roxana Saberi, the two Baháʼí women were confined in a small cell about four meters by five meters, with two little, metal-covered windows.
+According to Roxana Saberi, the two Baháʼí women were confined in a small cell about four meters by five meters, with two small metal-covered windows.
 They had no bed.
-"They must sleep on blankets", said Saberi.
-"They have no pillows, either.
+"They must sleep on blankets [...]
+They have no pillows, either.
 They roll up a blanket to use as a pillow.
 They use their chadors as a bed sheet."